-As announced on March 13, we’ve been working with the administration and other partners to help facilitate increased frequency and efficiency of COVID-19 testing as part of our multifaceted response to the pandemic.
+As announced on March 13, we’ve been working with the Trump administration and other partners to help facilitate increased frequency and efficiency of COVID-19 testing as part of our multifaceted response to the pandemic.
 Public-private partnerships are a powerful force, especially in times of need, and all parties have been focused on expanding access to testing as soon as possible.

 Today, in close coordination with the U.S. Department of Health and Human Services, the U.S. Public Health Service, and Governor Charlie Baker’s administration, we’re opening a COVID-19 testing site for a limited population in the parking lot of a CVS Pharmacy in Shrewsbury, Massachusetts.
 It’s important to understand that this is our first site, which means there will likely be issues that arise.
 Those issues will be addressed immediately and inform the opening of other sites — in CVS Pharmacy parking lots and elsewhere.
 The goal is to serve as a model for testing.